espressif/esp-sr/docs/audio_front_end/README.md

 - voice_communication_init: Whether voice communication is enabled.
 It cannot be enabled with wakenet_init at the same time.

-- voip_agc_init: Whether the AGC is enabled in voice communication.
+- voice_communication_agc_init: Whether the AGC is enabled in voice communication.

-- voip_agc_gain: The gain of AGC ( unit: dB )
+- voice_communication_agc_gain: The gain of AGC ( unit: dB )

 - vad_mode: The VAD operating mode.
 The bigger, the more radical.